Home

 When you gain a proper understanding, then, and only then, can you become a successful person of influence.

-Dale Carnegie's "How to Win Friends and Influence People" gives an incredible insight into human behaviour.
+Dale Carnegie's "How to Win Friends and Influence People" gives an incredible insight into human behavior.
 If you've never read this classic book I highly recommend it.

 To best influence people you must also have an understanding of yourself and the effect or impact you have on others.
 It' s about knowing how others perceive you.